tus/tus-resumable-upload-protocol/protocol.md

 ### Upload Expiration

 The server may want to remove unfinished uploads.
-In order to indicate to the client this extension should be implemented.
+In order to indicate this behavior to the client this extension SHOULD be implemented.

 #### Example